top of page

 Other than the cost of the actual ferry crossing travelling deck class is FREE!

-Although deck class is available aboard most, if not all, Mediterranean ferries these days, for this journey I travelled south with Moby Lines aboard their vintage cruise ferry Moby Otta from Genoa (Genova) to Olbia, a lengthy voyage of around ten hours.
+Although deck class is available aboard most, if not all, Mediterranean ferries these days, for this journey I travelled with Moby Lines aboard their vintage cruise ferry Moby Otta from Genoa (Genova) to Olbia, a lengthy overnight voyage of around ten hours.

-Moby Otta in Genova
+Moby Otta in Genoa

 But first Genoa (Genova).